stephenhouser/flopper/README.md

 - space — new hand
 - enter — repeat last action

 Note: Native key commands require a dev build and the optional react-native-key-command module.
 See NOTES.md for setup.
+I've disabled this in the current version.

 ## Architecture (short)